Hoveyzeh (cruise missile): Development

 The Hoveyzeh is a part of the Soumar cruise missile family, which was unveiled in 2015 with the first missile of the family being the Soumar which had a range of 700 km.
 Although this claim is disputed by some media outlets claiming that due to the missile's similarities with the Kh-55, acquired from Ukraine in 2001, that the Soumar missile has a range of 2,000–3,000 km.
 It is believed that the Hoveizeh is either an upgrade to or has been developed from the Soumar.

 It was unveiled and displayed to the public on 2 February 2019 at a Tehran defense exhibition celebrating the 40th anniversary of the 1979 Iranian Revolution.
 The missile was put into service and will be supplied to the Aerospace force of the Islamic Revolutionary Guard Corps.

 During Iranian Defense Minister Brigadier General Amir Hatami's interview with the press about the missile, he stated that the missile has been designed and manufactured by Iran Aviation Industries Organization (IAIO) with the missile being tested on the day of the unveiling, complemented with video evidence, successfully travelling 1,200 km and striking test targets with precision accuracy.

 Capabilities

-The missile is capable of low altitude flight with a range of 1350 km.

 Israeli military intelligence website DEBKAfile states that: "Iran has succeeded in producing low-flying cruise missiles that fly to target under the radar."

-Airborne early warning radar systems can detect low flying cruise missiles with varying effectiveness.
-Additionally, any system capable of detecting the launching or take off of aircraft (e.g., surveillance satellites) can be used to identify that a cruise missile has been launched, which can give a responding military force time to get effective airborne surveillance aloft.
-This is usually done during active military engagements due to cost and the limited numbers of planes.